DarkCrystal virus removal guide

 What is the DarkCrystal RAT?

 DarkCrystal, also known as dcRAT, is a Remote Access Trojan (RAT).
-Malware of this type is designed to enable remote access and control over an infected device.
-RATs can manipulate machines in various ways and can have likewise varied functionalities.
+Malware of this type enables remote access and control over an infected device.
+RATs can manipulate machines in various ways and can have likewise varied functionality.
 DarkCrystal is a dangerous piece of software, which poses a significant threat to device and user safety.

 The DarkCrystal RAT is a highly functional malicious program.
-To elaborate on some of this trojan's main abilities, it can manipulate hardware, software and data of the compromised computer.
+To elaborate on some of this Trojan's main capabilities, it can manipulate hardware, software and data of the compromised computer.
 Its hardware manipulation includes: opening/closing the CD-ROM drive door, recording audio via integrated/connected microphones and video/stills through webcams.
-The malware can manage various files and folders; it can rename, move, delete them and create new ones.
+The malware can manage various files and folders: it can rename, move, delete them and create new ones.
 It can also exfiltrate and infiltrate (i.e. download and upload) files.
-If the stolen content is particularly sensitive, it may then be held for ransom.
+If the stolen content is particularly sensitive, it might then be held for ransom.
 DarkCrystal can execute/run files and end already running processes.
-Due to its ability to infiltrate files and execute them, it is possible that this RAT can be used to cause chain infections (i.e. infect the system with additional malware).
-The trojan can take screenshots, rotate the screen, change the desktop wallpaper, hide the taskbar and desktop icons.
+Due to its capability to infiltrate files and execute them, it is possible that this RAT can be used to cause chain infections (i.e. infect the system with additional malware).
+The Trojan can take screenshots, rotate the screen, change the desktop wallpaper, hide the taskbar and desktop icons.
 It can reboot/restart and shut down the system.
-Additionally, it can log off the current user and create new user accounts.
+Additionally, it can log-off the current user and create new user accounts.
 DarkCrystal targets certain browsers.
-It can manipulate them by opening websites and extract data stored in the browsers (e.g. browsing history, browser cookies, saved usernames and passwords, etc.).
-Another of DarkCrystal's data stealing abilities is keylogging.
-In other words, it can record key strokes.
-Typically, cyber criminals use saved log-in credentials and keylogging to target: email, social media, social networking, messenger, data storage, e-commerce, online money transferring and banking accounts.
-Hijacked communication/social accounts may be used to spread malware and/or to ask contacts/friends for loans - under the guise of the real owner.
-Accounts that deal with and/or store financial information are of particular interest, as through them criminals may be able to make fraudulent transactions and/or online purchases.
-To summarize, DarkCrystal infections can result in financial losses, severe privacy issues and identity theft.
-If it is suspected or known that the DarkCrystal RAT (or other malicious software) has already infected the system - an anti-virus must be used to eliminate it immediately.
+It can manipulate them by opening websites and extracting data stored in the browsers (e.g. browsing history, browser cookies, saved usernames and passwords, etc.).
+Another of DarkCrystal's data stealing capabilities is keylogging.
+I.e., it can record key strokes.
+Typically, cyber criminals use saved log-in credentials and keylogging to target email, social media, social networking, messenger, data storage, e-commerce, online money transfers and banking accounts.
+Hijacked communication/social accounts might be used to spread malware and/or to ask contacts/friends for loans - all under the guise of the real owner.
+Accounts that deal with and/or store financial information are of particular interest, as through them criminals might be able to make fraudulent transactions and/or online purchases.
+To summarize, DarkCrystal infections can result in financial loss, serious privacy issues and identity theft.
+If it is suspected or known that the DarkCrystal RAT (or other malicious software) has already infected the system, use anti-virus software to eliminate it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|